 In preparation of the Solvency II balance sheet there are a number of adjustments to move from a Danish GAAP to a Solvency II valuation basis.
-These adjustments are considered (other than deferred tax assets from carryforward credits and losses) in assessing the temporary differences upon which the deferred taxes are derived.
+These adjustments are considered in assessing the temporary differences upon which the deferred taxes are derived.
 The key valuation adjustments which impact the estimate of deferred taxes for Solvency II purposes are:

-- elimination of goodwill and intangible assets - · adjustments to technical provisions valuation - recognition of contingent liabilities - revaluation of plant and equipment (for own use)
+- elimination of goodwill and intangible assets - adjustments to technical provisions valuation - recognition of contingent liabilities - revaluation of plant and equipment (for own use)